The z-DM distribution of fast radio bursts: Detection threshold --- observational biases

 Comparing the intrinsic (blue) and observed (black, coloured) distributions in Figure~\ref{fig:width_effect}, modelling the intrinsic FRB rate, and accounting for observational bias, correctly reproduces the observed FRB width distribution as estimated by \citet{Arcus2020}.
 The effect of observational bias is clearly reflected in the total expected FRB rate, with high-width bursts much less likely to be detected.
 The magnitude of this effect, shown in Table~\ref{tab:widths}, depends on the significance of the other terms in Eq.~\ref{eq:effective_width}.
 When the time resolution is poor ($w_{\rm samp}$ large), the effect of a large intrinsic width is less --- thus the reduction in rate for ASKAP is less than that for Parkes surveys.
 A second-order effect is that more-sensitive surveys, which probe further into the Universe and see FRBs with on-average higher DMs, are also less sensitive to $w_{\rm int}$, since $w_{\rm DM}$ is larger.
 Hence the reduction in rate for ASKAP/ICS is slightly lower than for ASKAP/FE, while the greatest effect is for the Parkes/Mb survey, where the intrinsic FRB width reduces the number of detected FRBs by a factor of 10.

 A consequence of this is that the true number of high-width FRBs will be very difficult to estimate, so that our log-normal model is effectively untested beyond $w=10$\,ms. Thus while we estimate that ASKAP/FE and ASKAP/ICS miss $\sim70$\% of FRBs due to their intrinsic width, and Parkes/Mb 90\%, we do not consider this quantitatively reliable --- there may be virtually any number of high-width events remaining to be detected.
+We note that \citet{CHIME_catalog1_2021} find evidence for an intrinsically large population of FRBs with scattering width at 600\,MHz between 10\,ms and 100\,ms (approximately between 4\,ms and 40\,ms after scaling to ASKAP/Parkes frequencies using $\tau_{\rm scat} \sim \nu^{-4}$) which is also poorly constrained due to selection effects.

 Whatever the lost rate, losses will preferentially arise from the nearby Universe where $w_{\rm DM}$ is low.
 Including the width distribution therefore increases the mean expected DM, $\overline{\rm DM}$.
 This effect is small ($\sim 10$\%) for ASKAP observations, but more significant for Parkes ($\sim 30$\%).